autograms/autograms/docs/autograms_concepts/advanced_concepts/interpreter.md

 # AutoGRAMS interpreter

-This section goes into a greater depth on how autograms programs are actually interpreted
+This section goes into a greater depth on how autograms are actually interpreted

 ## Detailed overview of autogram.reply()